Getting overdraft protection

 Financial institutions can usually cancel your overdraft protection within 10 days after you provide written notice.
 Some financial institutions allow you to cancel by phone.
 When you cancel your overdraft protection, you still need to pay any overdraft balance that you owe.

-For more details on how to cancel, check the terms and conditions of your overdraft protection agreement or ask your financial institution.
+For details on how to cancel, check the terms and conditions of your overdraft protection agreement.
+You can also ask your financial institution.

 How to choose the right overdraft protection for your needs

-If you don’t have overdraft protection, you might be paying a lot for NSF fees and other service fees.
+If you don’t have overdraft protection, you might be paying NSF fees and other service fees.
+You can take steps to avoid paying certain fees.

 Check if you have overdraft protection

-First, make sure you know if your bank account includes overdraft protection or not.
-Check the terms and conditions of your bank account agreement or check with your financial institution.
+First, make sure you know if your account includes overdraft protection or not.
+Check the terms and conditions of your account agreement or check with your financial institution.

 Keep track of your account balance

-Keep an eye on your bank account balance by checking it often.
+Keep an eye on your account balance by checking it often.

 - online purchases with your debit card